Start 7-day free trial

 Apple Pay allows users to make contactless payments with their iPhone, iPad, Apple Watch, or Mac.
 The device camera checks the user’s fingerprint or face recognition to confirm that they are making the transaction.

-Samsung Pay works similarly to Apple Pay, but it is for use on Samsung devices.
+Samsung Pay works similarly to Apple Pay but is designed for Samsung devices.
 Users scan their fingerprint, iris, or face to confirm a payment.

 Open banking and biometric payments

 Biometric payment authentication is still an emerging trend in the UK.
-Still, Strong Customer Authentication (SCA) and biometrics are already being open banking.
+Still, Strong Customer Authentication (SCA) and biometrics are widely used in open banking.

 Use biometrics to log into accounts easily

 Open banking requires users to connect their bank accounts securely to use third-party providers (TPPs).
-Traditionally, customers had to enter login details, which can easily keyed in wrong and lock accounts.
-Biometrics like fingerprints or facial scans replace passwords with a faster and more secure way to verify your identity when you’re logging into mobile banking or providing permission to TPPs.
+Traditionally, customers had to enter login details, which can easily be keyed in wrong and lock accounts.
+Biometrics like fingerprints or facial scans replace passwords with a faster and more secure way to verify your identity when you log into mobile banking or give permission to TPPs.

 Logging into a banking app using biometric fingerprint scan